mdeguzis/RetroRig/README.md

 * Auto-install software, emulator configs, and required components
 * Many supported consoles (Please see the wiki, under
-* (settings menu) 4-player wireless xboxdrv userland module inserted as init script
+* 4-player wireless xboxdrv userland module inserted as init script
-* (settings menu) Gamepad select menu
+* Gamepad select menu
-* (settings menu) Resolution presets/custom selection for emulators that support it
+* Resolution presets/custom selection for emulators that support it
 * Preset Controller mappings for supported gamepads
 * Save state, load state, exit emulators with gamepad (pcsx, pcsx2 have issues currently)
 * A cobbled together "first run" state of RCB with a blank games database and pre-set configs